mosemb/AdvancedMachineLearning/README.md

 In this repo I have all the assignments I did for my Advanced Machine Learning course.
-The topics covered among others include Deep Learning, Time Series, Convolutional Neural Networks, RNNs and others.
+The topics covered among others include Deep Learning, Time Series, Convolutional Neural Networks, RNNs, Kernel Methods and others.